railsrumble/railsrumble.github.com/rules.markdown

     Your application can make use of any non-paid and publicly available third party web services.
 This means that services provided by established services such as Google, Yahoo, Flickr, Twitter, etc are all possible and allowable.
 As before, make sure to update your profile to list dependencies on third party services and give credit to those services accordingly.

-    If you have a question about a particular piece of third party software, please contact competition organizers for clarification at [organizers@railsrumble.com](mailto:organizers@railsrumble.com).
+    If you have a question about a particular piece of third party software, please [contact competition organizers for clarification](http://railsrumble.com/contact).

 7. **Ownership & Open Source**